Defined MVP features for a start-up with user research

 Scope:

-Lived was an early stage startup who wanted to build an employee benefits app.
-We explored how people use rewards and corporate perks by reviewing existing apps and talking directly to potential users.
-Through 1:1 interviews, we uncovered key themes that shaped the MVP of the product.
+Lived was an early stage startup building an employee benefits app.
+I explored how people use rewards and corporate perks by reviewing competitor apps and talking directly to potential users.
+Through 1:1 interviews, I uncovered key themes that shaped the MVP of the product.

 My role:

-I conducted 1:1 user interviews, contributed to affinity mapping, and collaborated with the team to shape insights into early MVP feature ideas.
+I conducted 1:1 user interviews, contributed to affinity mapping, and collaborated with the design lead to shape insights into early MVP feature ideas.

 Industry